Tutin (toxin): Toxicity

-The effects of tutin poisoning were described to be salivation, a diminished heart beat, increased respiratory activity and later, predominantly clinic seizures which are in their early stages limited to the fore part of the body.
+The effects of tutin poisoning were described to be salivation, a diminished heart beat, increased respiratory activity and later, predominantly clonic seizures which are in their early stages limited to the fore part of the body.
 Results of published acute toxicity studies on various animals are of limited value because of the uncertainty in the impurity profile for the administered tutin.
 For instance, Palmer-Jones (1947) reported an LD50 of 20 mg/kg of tutin via oral administration in rats.
 Administration via subcutaneous (SC) and intraperitoneal (IP) routes showed a higher acute toxicity with LD50 of approximately 4 and 5 mg/kg.
 Little is known about the lethal dose in the average human though tests have been performed on various animal species.
 For instance, intraperitoneal injection of tutin in rats has shown that concentrations of 3, 5 and 8 mg/kg were lethal whilst 1 mg/kg was non-lethal with all rats showing symptoms such as muscle spasms and general seizures.
 Documented human exposure to tutin implied that a dose of about a milligram causes nausea and vomiting in a healthy, full grown man.